D3jag0re/dockerized-service/README.md

     - Output JSON and parse with jq
     - Output each value individually with TF
     - Chose JSON and jq for jq practice purposes.

+- Workflow environment variables do not work across jobs, so needed to use job-output.